gloriabenoit/DNAnexus-GWAS/docs/plink.md

 ## Running a GWAS

 On DNAnexus, PLINK2 is available as part of the Swiss Army Knife app.
 We choose to use the same instance for all GWASs, to simplify the code, but this can be changed to your liking.
 Same for the priority and the cost limit.
+We also run the QC at the same time as our GWAS, please change the thresholds according to your preferences.

 ```bash
 pheno_path="/WKD_<your-name>/BMI.txt"